Observe the mental

 You will be able to partake and observe their daily schedule of activities or consultations, where you will get the chance to interact with those based at the home (including staff and patients), ask them questions and learn about their experiences.
 You will also get the chance to support hands on occupational therapy, assisting with creative arts and also running the daily exercise classes.

-Last but not least, all volunteers will get the exciting chance to learn more about the traditional Ayurvedic medicine (also called Ayurveda) by spending one day at the special local clinic.
+Village Ayurveda Government Treatment Center - All volunteers will get the exciting chance to learn more about the traditional Ayurvedic medicine (also called Ayurveda) by spending one day at the special local clinic.
 Ayurvedic medicine is one of the world’s oldest medical systems (dating back over 3000 years) and promotes the use of herbal compounds, special diets and other unique health practices.
 During your time here you will get to observe how patients are treated, learn all about it’s history, what it’s role is within the healthcare system in Sri Lanka and have the chance to ask any questions to the specialist.

 You will be volunteering from Monday to Friday and depending on your placement for that day, will determine your working hours.
 Although these will vary day to day, you should expect to be at your placement for 2-5 hours, between 8am and 6pm.
-The schedule usually includes one placement per day, and you will find an example itinerary for your first week in Sri Lanka, but please note this is just a guide.
+The schedule usually includes one placement per day, and you will find below an example itinerary for your first week in Sri Lanka - but please note this is just a guide.

 As Sri Lanka is a developing country, the facilities and services can sometimes reflect this.
 Please be aware that from time to time factors outside of our control may limit the project and schedule availability.
 Anything from doctor strikes to holidays can affect the programme and we will do our best to arrange alternative activities.